Comparing internal bifold door materials: Timber vs uPVC vs Aluminium

 - Every pane of glass is compliant with European standards BSEN12150 and BSEN12600

 - Vufold’s Finesse Clear range of internal bifold doors is available with clear glass to help improve the natural light between rooms in your home

-- Vufold’s Finesse Frosted range of internal bifold doors is available with frosted glass to help maximise natural light in your home as well as provide privacy for rooms such as a dressing room.
+- Vufold’s Finesse Frosted internal bifold doors range is available with frosted glass to help maximise natural light in your home as well as provide privacy for rooms such as a dressing room.